the-write-one/gurobi-groovy/bin/bin.md

 Here we illustrate how a Groovy environment is configured alongside a Gurobi installation.
 We are using Windows as an operating system.
 A similar approach can be followed under Mac OS X and Linux, since Groovy is a multi-platform tool based on Java.
-One familiar Gurobi example will show several useful features of Groovy as Gurobi programming interface.
+One familiar Gurobi example will show several useful features of Groovy as a Gurobi programming interface.

 ## Helper Command Line Scripts